MikeBergmann/Registerer/README.md

 <http://blog.bones-embedded.ch>

 Registerer is a Hex/Bin/Dec converter aiming embedded developers which have to deal with hardware registers a lot.
 It's developed using the Qt Framework.
-Qt is licensed under the LGPL, please see lgpl-2.1.txt in the same directory.

 License: